Beenau/TimeMultiplexedFilter/README.md

 Desined with miniZed hardware in mind.

 # .dat Files
-These files provide coefficients and some sample inputs in signed binary formate
+These files provide coefficients and some sample inputs in signed binary format